AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ```

     The builder with this new line will initialize and inject a built-in service from OpenAI. **Chat Completion** refers to response generation from a GPT model.

+>[!note] This lab requires copying code from the instructions into Visual Studio Code.
+For proper formatting while copying code blocks greater than one line, you will need to manually tab the 2nd+ lines of code.
+You can tab multiple lines at once using this keyboard shortcut: *Shift + Alt + dragging mouse to select multiple lines*.

 We will now implement the function that uses this Semantic Kernel extension to generate a chat completion for a given user prompt.
 The function will return the text generated as well as the number of tokens to generate a response.